nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/detection/README.md

 Before running the evaluation code the following pre-processing is done on the data
 * All boxes (GT and prediction) are removed if they exceed the class-specific detection range.
 * All bikes and motorcycle boxes (GT and prediction) that fall inside a bike-rack are removed.
 The reason is that we do not annotate bikes inside bike-racks.
-* All boxes (GT) with lidar or radar points in them are removed.
+* All boxes (GT) without lidar or radar points in them are removed.
 The reason is that we can not guarantee that they are actually visible in the frame.
-We do not filter the predicted boxes here.
+We do not filter the predicted boxes based on number of points.

 ### Average Precision metric
 * **mean Average Precision (mAP)**:
-We use the well-known Average Precision metric as in KITTI, but define a match by considering the 2D center distance on the ground plane rather than intersection over union based affinities.
+We use the well-known Average Precision metric, but define a match by considering the 2D center distance on the ground plane rather than intersection over union based affinities.
 Specifically, we match predictions with the ground truth objects that have the smallest center-distance up to a certain threshold.
 For a given match threshold we calculate average precision (AP) by integrating the recall vs precision curve for recalls and precisions > 0.1.